bcgov/moh-plr-fhir/input/pagecontent/techdetails.md

 Parameter | Description
 ---|---|
 Athorization | Bearer KeyCloak token
-UserId | User id of individual e.g. bsmith@IDIR@00002855 or <userid>@<identifier provider>@<registry username>
+UserId | User id of individual e.g. bsmith@IDIR or <userid>@<identy provider>
 Accept | E.g. application/fhir+json;fhirVersion=4.0;BCPLRVersion=1

 The *Accept* parameter must be exactly as in the table with the exception of version changes.
 Currently PLR only supports fhirVersion=4.0 and BCPLRVersion=1.
-All other Accept headers will be rejected.